n1ghtw1re/Circuit_Breach/README.md

 *   **Maintainable Structure:** Uses JavaScript to dynamically load reusable HTML partials (Header, Footer, Sidebar) into placeholder elements.
 *   **Organized Files:** Clear folder structure for CSS, JS, articles, pages, partials, and assets.
 *   **SEO Friendly Basics:** Semantic HTML structure and meta tags included.
+*   **Open Graph & Twitter Card Meta:** All pages include Open Graph and Twitter Card meta tags for rich social sharing previews.
 *   **Easy Content Addition:** Simply create new HTML files for articles/pages and update the index/navigation.
 *   **Sample Content:** Includes homepage (`index.html`), an about page (`pages/about.html`), and a sample article (`articles/circuit-breach-detected.html`).
 *   **Minimal JavaScript:** Vanilla JS used primarily for loading partials, setting the active nav link, updating the copyright year, and simple entry animations.

+## Browser Support

+Tested in the latest versions of Chrome, Firefox, Edge, and Safari.
+Should work in any modern standards-compliant browser.

+## Known Issues / Limitations

+- **Local file:// restrictions:** If you open `index.html` directly (file:///), browsers will block JavaScript from loading partials (header, footer, sidebar) due to security restrictions.
+Use a local web server for full functionality.
+- **Root-relative links:** Navigation links in the header use root-relative paths (e.g., `/pages/about.html`).
+These may not work as expected when running from file://.
+They work correctly on a web server (local or live).

 ## Getting Started

 1.  **Clone the Repository:**